alexjthomson1882/alexjthomson1882/readme.md

 ### :loudspeaker: About Me
-I work as a software developer.
-Outside of work, I develop games and mods for games I own.
-I'm facinated with game security and bypassing anti-cheat systems.
-Most of my repos/projects are private since I don't want certain mods I've written to be used by people in any online games.
+I'm a software developer with a fascination towards bypassing anti-cheat and security systems for games.
+I've kept lots of my projects/repos private since they contain mods I've written that could be used in online games.
+Contact me if you have any questions.

-I've been programming since 2013, and I'm almost completely self-taught.
-I mainly use C# and Java, but I also know Lua, JavaScript, Python, C++, and PHP.
+I've been programming since 2013, and I'm almost completely self-taught; I mainly use C# and Java, but I'm also familiar with Lua, JavaScript, Python, C++, and PHP.

 ### :computer: Software
 [Visual Studio](https://visualstudio.microsoft.com/) |